faytastic/cfae-app/README.md

 ## 🔢 Versioning

-This project uses a simple version file to track releases.
+This project uses a VERSION file together with GitHub Releases to track and manage deployments.

+Releases are tagged in GitHub using semantic versioning:

+- Versions are created intentionally (not for every commit)
+- Releases act as restore points
+- Rollback always uses a previous release

 The version is also displayed at the bottom of the live webpage.